CastleCorp/Sanctum/README.md

-# electron-quickstart
+# socrates-electron
-Following the quickstart guide for electron
+Socrates native client for OSX built with Electron